shashankAcn/cldr-ta/README.md

 6. Images Stored on S3 can only be accessed via IAM Role
 7. Bucket created is Private only
 8. No Bastion Host provided which can SSH to EC2 instances
+9. EC2 Instances OS/Kernel managed and secured by AWS (by using AMI)
+10. SSL/TLS can be configured

 #### Application Provision & Automation